sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_01_examine_settings_interface.md

 1. To open the Chat view, select the **Toggle Chat** button.

-    The Toggle Chat button is located in the Visual Studio Code Status Bar, just to the right of the Copilot icon.
+    The Toggle Chat button is located at the top of the Visual Studio Code window, just to the right of the search textbox.

     ![Screenshot showing the Copilot Toggle Chat button.](./media/m01-github-copilot-toggle-chat.png)